 The U. S. Department of Education has recently published new regulations which impact students who repeat courses.
 These regulations are part of a series called Program Integrity Rules and are effective July 1, 2011.

 Students may only receive federal financial aid funding for one repetition of a previously passed course.
-There is an exception for courses which require repeats (see examples below).

 All repeated courses do affect financial aid satisfactory academic progress calculations.
 A repeated course along with the original attempt must be counted as attempted credits.